EmbeddedOS/patterns-in-c-cpp/doc/embedded_C_programming_design_patterns.md

 - **Deadlock**: different mutex lock each other.
 - **Thread Starvation**: holding the mutex for longer than necessary causing other threads to be delayed.

+#### 14.8.
+Alternatives

+- **Semaphore**: Use a semaphore when your use case requires locking to happen in one thread and unlocking to happen in a different thread.
+This is a case of signaling and so a semaphore is better suited than a mutex.
+- **Condition variable**: condition variable provides a way to unlock a mutex while waiting for a condition to become true.
+It is useful when you are waiting for one or more events and would like to do so without keeping a resource looked.

+#### 14.9.
+Quiz

+- 1. Why is it illegal to lock/unlock the mutex from interrupt handler? what key functionality does this design choice make possible?
+  - mutex is interrupt-unaware, and manage thread owner to avoid priority inversion problems.
+And only owner thread can unlock.
+- 2. Why is it case that a mutex can not be locked by one thread and unlocked by another?
+What implications would it have and what key functionality of the mutex would be impossible to implement if this was allowed?
+  - Mutex use the thread owner to avoid priority inversion problem.
+- 3. What happens to a lower priority thread if it is holding the mutex and is currently suspended when a higher priority thread tries to acquire the same mutex?
+When does the lower priority thread get to run again?
+  - the lower priority thread will be adjust priority to equal with the higher priority thread.
+  - It's will be run in the next schedule.
+- 4. If multiple mutexes are locked/unlocked, in what sequence should these mutexes be locked/unlocked to avoid deadlock?
+  - Don't lock another mutex when you are locking other one.